5 MORE Real-Life Medicare Sales Scenarios & How to Handle Them

 How to Proceed: You don’t have to be nervous!
 We’re right here to help.
 Did you know that two is better than one when it comes to having VA Benefits and Medicare?
 When veterans with VA benefits pair them with a Medicare plan, they should have more flexibility and options in where they receive care and how it’s paid for.
 The same may also be true for people with TRICARE and COBRA, though this varies more from situation to situation.

 When helping clients, take a really good look at what their current coverage covers and consider if it would be advantageous for them to enroll in some form of Medicare.
-If you have specific questions that the articles we’ve linked to don’t answer, you can always check with your carrier reps, or even the government agencies that administer these benefits, for additional assistance.
+If you have specific questions that the posts we’ve linked to don’t answer, you can always check with your carrier reps, or even the government agencies that administer these benefits, for additional assistance.

 4. Client’s Contact Info is Out of Date